GGRAN24/Capstone_NParks/README.md

 ## Challenges and Hurdles
 It was a challenge to take such large data sets and merge them concisely into manageable and effective smaller sets for analysis.
-Due to the high number of visitors as compared to deaths, it was also challenging to normalize the data while still being able to see the numbers in a meaningful way.
+Due to the high number of visitors as compared to deaths, it was also challenging to normalize the data while still being able to see the numbers in a meaningful way.Early years of data do not appear to include some values concerning causes of death, and may have affected certain outcomes so were not included or were accounted for in the presentation.

 ## Technologies Used
 1) Python / Pandas for normalizing and aggregating data
 2) PowerBI - creating an interactive dashboard
 3) Canva - for presentation of project
 4) Git - for version control
+5) Webscraping

 ## Data Sources